 Our daughter-in-law just bought a new car seat for their oldest who is 5.
 The child will be safe and secure, which of course every parent and grandparent wants.
-But with a few more car seat purchases like this, the kid can kiss higher education goodbye.
+So if our daughter-in-law ever had a car accident then at least the child would be safe and the only thing that she would need to sort out is getting the right car lawyer.
+There are loads that she could pick from like this Bridgeport car accident attorney, but obviously it would be up to her.
+Nonetheless, back to the important things in life.
+This new car seat.
+It’s safe to say that with a few more car seat purchases like this, the kid can kiss higher education goodbye.

 The silver lining to this cloud is that she can stay in this car seat until she is 62 inches tall and weighs 120 pounds.
 Given the family DNA, she could be in this car seat on her way to prom and even when they drop her off at college—providing there’s any money left considering the expense of car seats.